Working with a large or small publisher is exactly the same, except…

 One of the great things about working with a large publisher is they are firmly established.
 They have money, relationships, and will be able to do a large print run of your game right from the start.
 They have the benefits of economies of scale, a marketing department, and a network for their distribution.

 This last point can be huge.
 A publisher that is set up for distribution in a number of regions will make larger print runs and be able to get your game out to a much wider audience.
 This will allow even more people to enjoy your game.

 In turn, there are more opportunities to earn more royalties due to the expanded distribution, and they may be more likely to offer an advance, as they have more games on the go and better cashflow than smaller publishers.

 They do all of the legwork, allowing the designer to focus on what they do best – design games.
 They are experts in what they do and focus on these other important tasks.

 In short, they have the resources to make things happen and have the power of numbers behind them.
-They’re working with quantity and can get your game out in front of a wide audience.
+They’re working with quantity and have a way better chance to get your game in front of a wider audience.

 There are also some distinct advantages to working with a smaller publisher.
 First and foremost, your game will likely get out there sooner.
 Rather than waiting in a queue, it could be their number one priority, and they will be looking to release it sooner rather than later.

 You will also likely have a closer working relationship with a small publisher.
 They may ask for more of your input and allow you to have more creative control.
 You may end up doing more work, but at the same time your finalized game could look a lot closer to your original vision.